Myron Stevens

-Myron Stevens (February 17, 1901 Los Angeles, California – July 2, 1988 Sun City West, Arizona) was an American racecar driver, but achieved more fame as a racecar builder.
+Myron George Stevens (February 17, 1901 – July 2, 1988) was an American racing driver and constructor.

+Career

 Stevens started working for Harry A. Miller in 1922, building bodies, frames and fuel tanks for Miller race cars.
-In 1927, Frank S. Lockhart, the winner of the 1926 Indianapolis 500, hired Stevens to help create the body for Lockhart's Stutz Black Hawk land speed record car.
+In 1927, Frank Lockhart, the winner of the 1926 Indianapolis 500, hired Stevens to help create the body for Lockhart's Stutz Black Hawk land speed record car.